ZEPL/zepl-documentation/docs/faq.md

 <br />

 ### How can I load external Python libraries?
-You can load external Python libraries by using the following command: ``%python.conda install libname``
+You can load external Python libraries by using the following command: ``%python.conda install libname`` or ``%python !pip install libname``